gracicot/gracicot.github.io/_posts/2017-10-02-concept-model-part2.md

 # Concept-Model Idiom Part Two: Concept mapping

 Last time in this series, we explored a new way to do polymorphism through type erasure.
 This time, we will extend what we've done last time and make something that can support more type than just one interface.
+This will makes our Concept-model implementation accept more types of object that potentially have differing interfaces than what our original interface used to have.